gedigi/noisecat/README.md

-# noisecat
+# noisecat :smirk_cat:
 The noise pipes swiss army knife

-Noisecat :smirk_cat: is a featured networking utility which reads and writes data across network connections, using the [Noise Protocol Framework](http://noiseprotocol.org) (and TCP/IP).
+noisecat :smirk_cat: is a featured networking utility which reads and writes data across network connections, using the [Noise Protocol Framework](http://noiseprotocol.org) (and TCP/IP).

 ## Usage
 This is how `noisecat -h` looks like: